What is a trailing stop order? Smart risk control 2025

 1. What is a trailing stop order?

-A trailing stop order is a type of stop-loss order that automatically moves with the market price when it moves in your favor, helping you lock in profits while limiting potential losses.
+A trailing stop is a type of stop-loss order that automatically moves with the market price when it moves in your favor.
+It helps you lock in profits while limiting potential losses.

-Unlike a fixed stop-loss, it trails the market by a set distance either in points or percentages and only moves in one direction, securing gains as long as the trend continues.
-This dynamic mechanism makes it a smart tool for managing trades in volatile markets like Forex, where price movements can shift quickly.
+Unlike a fixed stop-loss, a trailing stop follows the market at a set distance, measured in points or percentages, and only moves in one direction, securing gains as long as the trend continues.
+This dynamic mechanism makes it a smart tool for managing trades in volatile markets like Forex, where prices can change rapidly.

-When the price moves in your favor, the trailing stop adjusts accordingly.
-If the price reverses direction by the set trailing amount, the stop order is triggered, turning into a market order that attempts to close the position at the next available price.
+As the price moves in your favor, the trailing stop adjusts automatically.
+If the price reverses and reaches the stop level, the order is triggered, converting into a market order that attempts to close the position at the next available price.

-Trailing stops are ideal for traders who prefer to “let profits run” while still safeguarding their capital against sudden reversals.
+Trailing stops are particularly suitable for trend-following strategies and are popular among Forex traders.
+They are ideal for those who prefer to “let profits run” while still protecting capital against sudden market reversals.

 What is trailing stop-loss with an example?